Crocodile (locomotive)

 Crocodile (German Krokodil) electric locomotives are so called because they have long "noses" at each end, reminiscent of the snout of a crocodile (see also Steeplecab).
 These contain the motors and drive axles, and are connected by an articulated center section.
 The center section usually contains the crew compartments, pantographs and transformer.

+The first evidence of the nickname crocodile locomotive refers to the green Märklin model railway locomotives in gauge 0, item CCS 66/12920, as well as in gauge 1, item CCS 66/12921, which snake through the curves like a reptile when running through switch roads and counter curves, and are first referred to as such in the Märklin catalogue of 1933/1934.
+They are a reproduction of the Ce 6/8II and Ce 6/8III freight locomotives of the Swiss Federal Railways (SBB), which were put into service starting in 1919.

-The name was first applied to Swiss locomotives.
-Sometimes the term is applied to locomotives in other countries of a similar design.
+Sometimes the term is also used for locomotives of a similar design.